 The governors wish to confirm that educational activity has continued during the year at a temporary site in Hackney, while the permanent site is planned.
-This new larger site has made it possible for the school to open in full to all pupils throughout the lockdowns.

-The Boxing Academy Governing Body has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence to the end of the 2021-22 financial year.
+The Boxing Academy Governing Body has a reasonable expectation that the Academy Trust has adequate resources to continue in operational existence to the end of the 2023-24 financial year.